etnichols/etnichols.github.io/src/pages/posts/2017-10-30---player-piano-and-the-circle/index.md

 ------------------------------

 The issues we face about automation and the role of technology aren't new, but are amplified by the social-media drenched society we live in today.
 As with everything in life, it takes a balance.
 And it takes self-awareness, and mindfulness, and patience.
 To steal Vonnegut's metaphor.
-It's so easy to walk follow the engineers and managers blindly through the doors they open for us, just because it's into a room we've never seen before.
+It's so easy to follow the engineers and managers blindly through the doors they open for us, just because it's into a room we've never seen before.
 But I think we need to be mindful in the way we do this, and remember the price we all pay for each door we choose to open.
 We pay in the form of our time, our happiness, our attention -- ultimately, our perception of the world.
 If we choose to view the world through the hyper-catered lense, I think we start to lose our touch with the rest of humanity.
 We're drawn to echo chambers like the sirens of titan.

-"If the service is free, it means your the product."

-And -- I just had to stop myself from going on too big of a anti-tech rant.
-Because I work in tech.
-I like software a lot.
-I like making software that genuinely benefits people.

-I'll put it this way.
-I want to make software that improves people's quality of life, in any way.

-Don't give too much of your humanity away.

-And I'm going to expand on a scene of Vonnegut's that really resonated.
+And I'm going to expand on a scene of Vonnegut's that really resonated with me.
 At the end of the novel, after the uprising, when the city is in Ashes.
 People are rebuilding the Orange-O machine.
-Which was this hated fucking orange juice drink.
-Wood pulp, water and orange food dye, Vonnegut called it.
-And yet, people are obsessed with it.
-They want it to be fixed.
-And Bud Fucking Calhoun, representative of the brilliant but daft engineer, is at the helm, fixing the thing.
+Which was this shitty orange juice drink.
+"Wood pulp, water and orange food dye," Vonnegut called it.
+And yet, people are obsessed with fixing the machine. _They want it to be fixed._ And Bud Calhoun, a symbol of the brilliant but daft engineer, is at the helm, leading the charge to get the the thing working again.
 The same guy who was, just last week, building designs for a vehicle that could breach the walls of the Ilium Works.
-He's representative of the raw desire to just fucking fix, fucking build, fucking create, seemingly without care for the surrounding situation.
+He's representative of the raw desire to just fucking fix, fucking build, fucking create, seemingly without care for outstaning circumstances of the situation.

 But back to the Orange-O. People like machines that provide things for them.
 Not take stuff away.
 Stuff that maintains humanity, their sense of self.
 So the question in the next years will be.
 Can we maintain our humanity in the midst of endless, seemingly free offerings, to augment our experience of it?
 And will people be able to adopt to new technologies when displaced by new shit?
 Hopefully so.

-Hard knocks: turnover is a

-Let's put shit simply.

-"If the service is free, it means you are the product."

-Know the price you pay when you choose to follow someone through a new door.
+Be cognizant of the price of admission when you choose to follow someone through a new door.

-p.
-315 The main business of humanity is to do a good job of being humans beings," said Paul, "Not to serve as appendages to machines, institutions, and systems."
+"The main business of humanity is to do a good job of being humans beings," said Paul, "Not to serve as appendages to machines, institutions, and systems."

-RELATIONSHIP WITH TECHNOLOGY.
-THINK OF IT AS A RELATIONSHIP.